 How to Get Car Insurance for a Week: Bottom Line

-One-week car insurance policies don't exist, but you've got other options for temporary coverage.
-You can get rental car insurance, buy a non-owner policy or add short-term coverage to an existing policy.
-Shop around and compare your options to find what works best for your situation.
+One-week car insurance policies don't exist, but you've got other options for temporary short-term coverage.
+You can get rental car insurance, buy a temporary non-owner policy or add short-term coverage to an existing policy.
+Shop around and compare your options to find what one-week policy type works best for you.

 One-Week Car Insurance: FAQ